Al-Hanshali/Web-Creeper/README.md

-# How to Creep the Web
+# How to creep the web

 •	Compiling using make assigns parameters to default.
 Such parameters would be assigned in the following manner: maxlinks = 100 pagelimit = 100 threads = 10.
 You can change the default values in Creeper.h

 •	You can assign parameters different arguments.
 E.g:  make maxlinks = 50 pagelimit = 90 threads=20

-# Future Developments
+# Future developments

 •	Implement a PageRank algorithm